Q: Are you an 'AgTech' company?

 Q: Do you aim to displace meat?

-A: Prota and Fiba can be used to partially displace meat, and could also be used to supplement meat alternatives, such as mycelium-based alternative proteins.
-We note that the Good Food Institute expects displacement of meat by alternative proteins to accelerate once alternative proteins achieve price parity or better with meat, and this is expected to occur from 2025-2032.
-We can help meat manufacturers reduce their Scope 3 emissions and production costs through hybridization.
+We aim to help meat manufacturers reduce their Scope 3 emissions and production costs through hybridization or 'blended' products.
 This will help them offer more planet-friendly, healthier and lower-cost products for those people that want to keep meat as part of their diet, and keep the taste and mouthfeel consumers enjoy.
-We are not anti-meat, we are pro CO2 reduction and for more affordable, healthier food.
-We believe that a principle of "improve rather than remove" will support the greatest net benefits in terms of GHG reduction and enhanced nutritional value for the wider community.
+We are not anti-meat, we are pro CO2e reduction and for more affordable, healthier food.
+We believe that the principles of "improve rather than remove" and "positive action rather than moral judgement" will support the greatest net benefits in terms of GHG reduction and enhanced nutritional value for the wider community.

-Q: Are you GM free?
+Q: Are your products GM free?

-Q: Are you organic?
+Q: Are your products organic?

 Q: What is your capacity?